Uvacoder/port-greweb/_posts/2013-08-20-FM-audio-api.md

 <a href="http://jsfiddle.net/greweb/DFSwN/7/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

-*Eventually you could even allow more liberty using multiple of `carrier freq / 12`, because an octave is equally divided by 12 in the [Chromatic scale](http://en.wikipedia.org/wiki/Chromatic_scale).*
+*Eventually you could even allow more freedom using multiple of `carrier freq / 12`, because an octave is equally divided by 12 in the [Chromatic scale](http://en.wikipedia.org/wiki/Chromatic_scale).*

 ### Mixing the power of the Modulator effect

 A very interesting part of the job is also to change the **amplitude of the modulator**.
-So far, we used a full amplitude modulating the carrier frequency from 0 to 2-times its original frequency.
+So far, we used a full amplitude modulating the carrier frequency from 0 to 2-times its original frequency which produces a quite rough sound.

-We can easily change that range to any (technically using a GainNode).

 Try to change the modulator amplitude on the following demo:

 <iframe width="100%" height="310" src="http://fiddle.jshell.net/greweb/DAT5S/4/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <a href="http://jsfiddle.net/greweb/DAT5S/4/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>

+Technically, we can easily control that range to any by changing the gain of the Modulator with a `GainNode` which is just a tool to scale the amplitude of a signal.

 ### Envelope